omarzayedbeshir/DatasetScraperPipeline/README.md

 2. Visit each dataset page
 3. Extract dataset data according to the ERD
 4. Extract associated downloadable files/resources
-5. Deduplicate publishers
+5. Scrape and extract publishers' descriptions
-6. Write structured CSV files
+6. Write and create CSV files for extracted data
-7. Stop after processing 2000 datasets

 ---